chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.38 =
+* Fixed fatal error when using Airpress [apr] shortcode on a page without VirtualFields or VirtualPosts (no AirpressCollection).
+Thanks @mazoola

 = 1.1.37 =
 * Added loopScope attribute to apr shortcode to reference parent loops